 - Adhere to the signage indicating which communal bathrooms are designated for your room

-A social distance of 2 metres from other staff and residents should be practised where possible.
-There are also limits on the number of people who can use the common rooms and kitchens – please observe the rules which are signposted on the doors.
+Social distance: A social distance of 2 metres from other staff and residents should be practised where possible.

-A face mask or covering should be worn when you are in the corridors or any communal space at ISH, as well as in all situations where you cannot be 2 metres away from others.
-They are required in many shops, on public transport, and any other crowded / enclosed locations: https://www.gov.uk/government/publications/face-coverings-when-to-wear-one-and-how-to-make-your-own/face-coverings-when-to-wear-one-and-how-to-make-your-own
+Face masks: A face mask or covering should be worn when you are in the corridors or any communal space at ISH.
+They are also recommended in many shops, on public transport, and any other crowded / enclosed locations: https://www.gov.uk/government/publications/face-coverings-when-to-wear-one-and-how-to-make-your-own/face-coverings-when-to-wear-one-and-how-to-make-your-own

 - For Wills House residents = Tuesday, Thursday, Saturday